varocketry/guitar-mastery-hub/public/lessons/lesson_001_first_two_chords.md

 ![Hand Diagram](/chord_diagrams/hand_diagram.png)

+I made this diagram to illustrate several things.
+First of all, the finger numbering for your fret hand.
+Index finger is 1, middle finger is 2, ring finger 3, and pinky is numbered 4.
+On the middle fretboard diagram, that shows us how the strings are numbered and what the standard tuning is.
+In other words, the thickest string is the E string number 6.
+The thinnest string on the right side of the fretboard is an E, also 1 octave higher, but it's string number 1.
+So the strings go from thinnest to thickest, 1, 2, 3, 4, 5, 6.
+The diagram on the right hand side just illustrates that fretboard numbering.
+Beginning just below the white nut on the head of the guitar, there's numbered sequentially 1, 2, 3, 4, comma, etc. period

+It's probably also useful to mention any number of simple mnemonics that can help you remember the names of the strings.
+I like to use ERddy Ate Dynamite Goodbye Eddy.
+But there are others, suuch as:  Elephants And Donkeys Grow Big Ears.
+Another would be Every Ape Deserves Good Bananas Everyday.
+And for my military veteran buddies, a little saltier version would be Every Asshole Deserves Good Booze Eventually.
+Your choice, one of them will stick with you.

 **Fun Fact**: The guitar has been teaching people these exact two chords first for over 100 years.
 You're part of a long tradition!

 ---